-What We Like: Extra-wide slots, helpful functions
+What We Love: Extra-wide slots, helpful functions

-What We Don't Like: Very basic design
+What We Don't Love: Very basic design

 It’s easy, when shopping for budget options, to find the least expensive model out there and nab it.
 But it’s also important to consider how long it will last and how much of a headache it will cause in the meantime.
 Though this is not the least expensive option out there, its utility and lack of future headache make it our budget pick.